-For this you will need to lay out the dough (do not add sauce or toppings yet) and refrigerate.
-This will minimize the sagging or the dough before it can start to cook.
+For this you will need to lay out the dough and refrigerate.
+This will minimize the sagging of the dough before it can start to cook.

-Take a piece of wax paper or saran wrap and brush a light coat of oil on the dough, then place it on top and refrigerate for at least 30 minutes, up to about 2 hours.
-We oil the wax paper to keep the dough from sticking to it.
-Eventually you will need to coat the top with oil, this can be done before refrigerating or before placing it on the grill.
+Take a piece of wax paper or saran wrap and brush a light coat of oil on the dough Place it on top and refrigerate for at least 30 minutes, up to about 2 hours.
+We will oil the wax paper to keep the dough from sticking to it.
+Eventually you will need to coat the top of the crust with oil.
+This can be done before refrigerating or before placing it on the grill.

 There is no need to close the lid at this point this side will cook in about 3 to 5 minutes.
 Begin checking the bottom after a minute or two it should be brown and crispy with grill marks.
 Now you need to turn it over, it is much easier now that the bottom is crispy.
 Once it is turned add your sauce, cheese and toppings and I cannot stress this enough do it quickly.